 If you or a professional have been informed of or observed key signs of abuse, don’t wait for the problem to get worse.
 Depending on your situation, ex parte custody may be available.
 Often referred to as ’emergency custody,’ this temporary arrangement could allow you to take custody of your child until a permanent solution is secured.
 While temporary orders are not technically intended to deny parenting time, such denials can occur if the court determines that parenting time could ultimately harm your child.

 If your ex’s partner has harmed your kids, it is absolutely imperative that you seek help as soon as possible.
-The Brown Law Offices can act as your advocate during this difficult time; reach out today to learn more.
+The law firm of Barna, Guzy & Steffen, Ltd. can act as your advocate during this difficult time; reach out today to learn more.